Thyroid Cancer

 Types of thyroid cancer

-• Thyroid lymphoma: This is a rare neoplasm.
+• Thyroid lymphoma.
+This is a rare neoplasm.
 It originates in the cells of the thyroid immune system and grows very fast.

-• Genetic factors: in medullary carcinoma, there is a familial form that increases the predisposition to suffer it.
+• Genetic factors: in medullary carcinoma, there is a familial form that increases the predisposition to suffer from it.

 How is thyroid cancer diagnosed?